-Lead is a leading environmental threat to children's health in the U.S. (1, 2).
-When children are exposed to lead—usually through contaminated dust, paint, or soil—it can have lifelong adverse effects, such as disrupted postnatal growth, hearing and learning disabilities, lowered IQ scores, behavioral problems, difficulty paying attention, and hyperactivity (1, 3).
-Children are especially vulnerable to toxic substances such as lead, as their bodies are fragile and still developing (1).
-Young children are the most vulnerable and tend to come into the greatest contact with lead, through playing or crawling on the ground or through hand-mouth contact (1).
-Some groups are at higher risk for lead exposure than others, particularly low-income and African American/black children (1, 3, 4).
+Lead is a major environmental threat to children's health in the U.S. (1, 2).
+Childhood exposure to lead—usually through contaminated paint, dust, soil, or water—is linked to lifelong adverse effects on physical, neurological, cognitive, academic, and economic outcomes (1, 2).
+Children are especially vulnerable to toxic substances such as lead, as their bodies are fragile and still developing (1, 3).
+Young children are the most vulnerable and tend to come into the greatest contact with lead, through playing or crawling on the ground or through hand-mouth contact (1, 3).
+More than one third of homes in the U.S. contain lead-based paint, including nearly four million homes with young children (2).
+Some groups are at higher risk for lead exposure than others, particularly low-income, African American/black, and Latino/Hispanic children (1, 2, 4).

-No safe blood lead level (BLL) in children has been identified (3, 4, 5).
-Kidsdata.org reports on children and youth with elevated BLLs at or above 9.5 micrograms per deciliter (µg/dL), but the threshold at which the CDC now recommends public health action be taken is 5 µg/dL, and adverse health effects can occur at even lower concentrations (4, 5).
-In addition, lead exposure often goes undetected as it usually does not result in obvious symptoms, and its effects are not reversible (2, 4, 5).
+Preventing lead exposure before it occurs is essential, as no safe blood lead level in children has been identified (1, 5).
+The threshold at which the CDC recommends public health action be taken is 3.5 micrograms per deciliter (mcg/dL) (5).
+Lead exposure often goes undetected as it usually does not result in obvious symptoms, making effective screening and early intervention for exposed children critical (2, 5).